Kerry tries for Syria deal with Russia as White House, Pentagon lose patience

 - It's the last chance for a deal with Russia

-- US officials say there is deep mistrust betweent the two countries
+- US officials say there is deep mistrust between the two countries

 (CNN)The State Department said it was making progress with Russia on a ceasefire in Syria, even as the White House signaled it was ready to walk away soon if talks didn't achieve a good agreement and the Pentagon attacked Moscow's role in the civil war there.